-Application of this standard to environmental hazards requires clear categorization of environmental values and how they can be assessed.
+- S1 Application of this standard to environmental hazards requires clear categorization of environmental values and how they can be assessed.
 The environment can be valued using different methodologies, but these methodologies are best used in consultation with experts in economics.
 Methodologies may include consideration of "use" and "non-use" values.
-"Use"

-values arise from consumption of an element of the environment, such as accessing clean water, or fishing in a lake, and also those that are non-consumptive, such as use of forests for leisure activities.
-"Non-use" values may be subdivided into:

-"option value" (value for use at a later date);

-"existence value" (knowledge that an element of the environment exists); and

-"bequest value" (knowledge that an element of the environment is available for future

-Whether the element of the environment is being assessed in terms of use or non-use values, methods exist for their valuation, such as market-based approaches, surrogate markets, simulated markets, and benefit transfer.
-Each has advantages, disadvantages and situations where it is particularly useful.

-The assessment of consequences may be either quantitative or qualitative and in many cases, qualitative data is sufficient.
+"Use" values arise from consumption of an element of the environment, such as accessing clean water, or fishing in a lake, and also those that are non-consumptive, such as use of forests for leisure activities.
+"Non-use" values may be subdivided into: - "option value" (value for use at a later date) - "existence value" (knowledge that an element of the environment exists) - "bequest value" (knowledge that an element of the environment is available for future generations). - Whether the element of the environment is being assessed in terms of use or non-use values, methods exist for their valuation, such as market-based approaches, surrogate markets, simulated markets, and benefit transfer.
+Each has advantages, disadvantages and situations where it is particularly useful. - S1 The assessment of consequences may be either quantitative or qualitative and in many cases, qualitative data is sufficient.
 A quantitative method may not exist to address a situation (e.g. catastrophic effects on a keystone species), or a quantitative analysis may not be possible (no methods available).
-Useful analyses can be based on non-monetary valuations (number of species affected water quality) or expert judgment if the analyses follow (number of species affected, water quality), or expert judgement, if the analyses follow documented, consistent and transparent procedures.
+Useful analyses can be based on non-monetary valuations (number of species affected, water quality), or expert judgement, if the analyses follow documented, consistent and transparent procedures.

-Economic impact is described in ISPM No. 5: Glossary of phytosanitary terms, Supplement No. 2: Guidelines on the understanding of potential economic importance and related terms.
+S1 Economic impact is described in ISPM 5 Supplement 2 (Guidelines on the understanding of potential economic importance and related terms including reference to environmental considerations).